EU AI Act Evidence for AI Agents

-Most compliance guides for the EU AI Act focus on the regulation's text.
-This guide focuses on implementation: the specific technical controls you need, the YAML policies that encode them, the audit records that prove compliance, and the exact Articles you need to satisfy.
+The regulation text is not the hard part.
+The implementation path is specific: technical controls, YAML policies that encode them, audit records that support compliance review, and the exact Articles you need to map.
 If you are deploying AI agents in the EU or serving EU customers, this is your engineering blueprint.

 Timeline: What Applies When